secretstartups/handbook/demand-generation/campaigns/agency-verticurl/index.html.md

 1. **GitLab**: Issues are submitted with final copy and all details included, with status `FMM-Verticurl::triage`.
     - At the time of moving to triage, all details must be provided and final (including copy reviewed by relevant stakeholders, and all hyperlinks double-checked and confirmed).
 1. **GitLab**: Triage Manager (Regional Manager, FMM) for relevant team will review the incoming issues for completed details.
-When details are confirmed and final, Triage Manager will move to `mktg-status::wip` and assign to `FMM Verticurl resource - karthikeyan.k`, `FMM Verticurl resourse - jitha.asokan` and `FMM Verticurl Resource - priya_sridhar`
+When details are confirmed and final, Triage Manager will move to `mktg-status::wip` and assign to `FMM Verticurl resourse - jitha.asokan` and `FMM Verticurl Resource - priya_sridhar`
     - If Triage Manager finds that all details are not included in the issue, then Triage Manager will add the label `FMM-Verticurl::blocked` and will also comment to the requesting team member what is missing.
 Once the team member addresses the missing pieces, they then add the `FMM-Verticurl::triage` label again to start the review process over.
-1. **Verticurl**: `FMM Verticurl resource - karthikeyan.k` and `FMM Verticurl Resource - priya_sridhar` will assign issue to a Verticurl [DRI](/handbook/people-group/directly-responsible-individuals/) within Verticurl's internal project management system.
-Today, that is `FMM Verticurl resource - karthikeyan.k`, `FMM Verticurl resourse - jitha.asokan` and `FMM Verticurl Resource - priya_sridhar`.
+1. **Verticurl**: `FMM Verticurl Resource - priya_sridhar` will assign issue to a Verticurl [DRI](/handbook/people-group/directly-responsible-individuals/) within Verticurl's internal project management system.
 1. **Verticurl**: Verticurl DRI adds email to the Google Calendar for the anticipated send date.
     - The requested send date is the due date of the issue.
-If the requested send date is less than 5 Business Days from the date it is passed to Karthikeyan K, the date of the issue will be scheduled 5 business days out to abide by SLAs.
+If the requested send date is less than 5 Business Days from the date it is passed to Verticurl, the date of the issue will be scheduled 5 business days out to abide by SLAs.
 1. **Verticurl**: Verticurl DRI completes the setup in Marketo, then sends a test email to the "Reviewers/Approvers" listed in the issue
     - SLA: 24 hours (from day assigned to Verticurl team DRI to provide)
     - [Tables to reference with email addresses of potential reviewers](https://docs.google.com/spreadsheets/d/1AlSJKG2izsC7VKs5yUfL8EttJycYSBZrb38E_rBCAgk/edit#gid=1269662266)